Microplastic regulations in the EU – how to ensure compliance?

 1 Regulation (EU) 2023/2055 amending the REACH Regulation as regards synthetic polymer microparticles.

-2 EU Plastics Strategy and new Circular Economy Action Plan.
+2 Regulation (EU) 2025/2365 on preventing plastic pellet losses to reduce microplastic pollution, EU Plastics Strategy, and new Circular Economy Action Plan.

-3 The rules and criteria for biodegradability and solubility testing are outlined in Appendix 15, added to REACH by Regulation (EU) 2023/2055.
+4 The rules and criteria for biodegradability are outlined in Appendix 15 and for solubility in Appendix 16 of Regulation (EU) 2023/2055.

 One partner for all your microplastic testing needs